MatthewFaust/MatthewFaust/README.md

 ###
+Hi!
 My name is Matthew Faust and I am a Northeastern University Student.

 - I am a tech enthusiast and software developer with a passion for coding.
 - I specialize in Java and I am always exploring new challenges. 🚀💻